 hey are connected to other Warriors in other towns and cities and other Road Warriors (vanoisira vanhu music mumaPhone) who then export the music further afield.
 They have the goodwill of promoters, music producers, artists managers, and artists.
 They don’t only push the songs but videos, news, and help promote shows.
 They have their own value chain deep-rooted in piracy, affiliation and proximity to musicians which gives them powerful street cred.

 1. Background _ the Zimdancehall Awards were started in 2013 by Phinias Mushayi.
 Nuff respect to the elder.
-He and his team put in a lot of work and effort to establish a more credible event that was embraced by all stakeholders.
-He personally invested resources in […]
+He and his team put in a lot of work and effort to establish a more […]